Clean-Server-Pack/clean_lib/README.md

 setr clean_lib:dialogHoverSounds true

 # showTextUI
-setr clean_lib:showText_position bottom-center
+setr clean_lib:showTextPosition bottom-center

 # progressBar
 setr clean_lib:progress clean_lib
-setr clean_lib:progbar_position bottom-center
+setr clean_lib:progBarPosition bottom-center

 # Theme starts at 0 and goes to 9
 # 0 is the lightest color and 9 is the darkest